 This has truly been an eventful year!
-End of Life Doulas have taken a national and international stage as the new kids on the block for end of life support to families and established organizations who serve those with advanced illness and the dying.
+End of Life Doulas have taken a national and international stage with the initiative to unite doulas and standardize practice and goals of care.
+We are the new kids on the block for end of life support to families and established organizations who serve those with advanced illness and the dying.

 So much has happened!
-Articles in major press, International Conferences with leading end of life educators, blending established teachers with the new (1st annual International Death Doula Conference in Maui), end of life doula programs being established around the world and also very important movement within the USA.
+Articles in major press, International Conferences with leading end of life educators, blending established teachers with the new (example: 1st annual International Death Doula Conference in Maui), end of life doula certificate programs being established around the world and also very important movement within the USA.

 Prior to presenting with other amazing teachers this year at the Death Doula Conference on Maui, I called leadership within our national hospice trade organization, the National Hospice and Palliative Care Organization (NHPCO), to ask if they'd be interested in talking with me and other end of life doula trainers and leaders on how we can be helpful to hospices and families.
 My main question is, "how can end of life doulas support hospices and families and help bridge the gaps in care that we all see and feel?"

 So much has come out of this initial conversation in March of this year.
 Several end of life doula trainers were invited to the discussion and from that initial meeting, those wanting the same end result of unity within the end of life doula movement have joined together to form an alliance of end of life doulas.
 We have named it the National End of Life Doula Alliance (NEDA).